Training for a First Marathon in Six Months Time

 E.g. you could start off with my Beginners Running Program 3 that gets you to run 30 minutes within 12 weeks.

-Then you could move on to the 10k Running Program.
+Then you could move on to the 10k Running Program which helps you get to your first 10k in another 12 weeks.

-That would give you a solid base to then get ready for a marathon in a 12-13 week running program.
+That would give you a good starting point to then get ready for a marathon in maybe a 16 to 20 week training program.

-All in all, it would take 48-52 weeks to get there.
+All in all, it would take about a year, there or thereabouts, to get you there.

 With a combination of running and walking (run/walks) as I prescribe in my beginner running programs (see the link above) you can quite quickly build up your mileage.